Entering the Swiss market for cocoa

 - ISO’s Standards on classification and sampling for cocoa beans.

-- The Fine Cacao and Chocolate Institute (FCCI)’s cocoa sampling protocol and cocoa grading form
+- The Fine Cacao and Chocolate Institute (FCCI): check its website and contact FCCI for its sampling protocol and grading form.

 - Heirloom Cacao Preservation’s genetic evaluation of cocoa to identify and value cocoa and its flavour.